The Productsup family of products work together to help you improve product feed management, optimization and syndication.

 Bing Ads provide a number of great features that give it an advantage over Google AdWords.
 One of these is the device targeting option, where merchants can edit their bids for different devices.
 If you notice that you’re seeing far more conversions from mobile users, then it’s possible to quickly and easily increase your bids for mobile users only.

-Best practices in advertising still apply here and Bing advises against running a general ad for all your products, but rather organising your ads via attribute or category.
+Best practices in advertising still apply here and Bing advises against running a general ad for all your products, but rather organizing your ads via attribute or category.
 The search engine provides a whole host of inside tips and tactics to help your ads perform better on the Bing Ads homepage.

 Bing has obviously gone to great lengths to make advertising products on its search engine as easy as possible.
 However, for retailers with thousands of products, the process of creating a product catalog can be time-consuming and stressful without the right tools.